ayoraind/strainberry/README.md

 ## Introduction
 This pipeline attempts to resolve strains from long-read assemblies.
-This Nextflow pipeline was adapted from the original author's [github page](https://github.com/rvicedomini/strainberry).
+This Nextflow pipeline was adapted from the original author's [Github page](https://github.com/rvicedomini/strainberry).

 ## Sample command